-If the same 'perpetrator' is reported to carry out other acts of bullying towards the same or different students, the school will take further action.
-Students who are known to be intentionally causing harm, injury or offense to students in the Chorus Education Trust will receive our most serious consequences, including risk of permanent exclusion from A Chorus Education Trust school.
+If the same 'perpetrator' is reported to carry out other acts of bullying towards the same or different pupils, the school will take further action.
+Pupils who are known to be intentionally causing harm, injury or offense to pupils in the Chorus Education Trust will receive our most serious consequences, including risk of permanent exclusion from a Chorus Education Trust school.

-Actions of the Key Stage Team will include:
+Actions of the SLT/Key Stage Team will include:

-- A formal meeting with parents to review the evidence against the student. - Possible change of students form and/ or teaching groups or year half. - Referral to the Inclusion Team for possible assessment of need and support. - · Seclusion during social times of the day. - Pastoral Support Plan to monitor student's behaviour.
+- A formal meeting with parents to review the evidence against the pupils. - Possible change of pupils form and/ or teaching groups or year half. - Referral to the Inclusion Team for possible assessment of need and support. - Seclusion during social times of the day. - Pastoral Support Plan to monitor pupils's behaviour.